Hi John,

 Having many sexual partners or having any type of unprotected sexual relationship with someone who has had many sexual partners increases the chances of getting an STI, and this applies as much to heterosexuals as to homosexuals.

-The best approach to oral sex, if you have a male partner, is to use a non-lubricated condom.
-For women, a dental dam (the flat piece of latex dentists use) can be purchased at any pharmacy, or you can even cut open a non lubricated condom.
-In other words, swallowing pre-ejaculatory fluid or ejaculatory fluid (also called sperm or semen) is not recommended as these could transmit HIV as well according to certain researchers.
+The best approach to oral sex, if you have a partner with a penis, is to use a non-lubricated condom.
+For people with vulvas and for anulingus, a dental dam (the flat piece of latex dentists use) can be purchased at any pharmacy, or you can even cut open a non lubricated condom.
+In other words, swallowing pre-ejaculatory fluid or ejaculatory fluid (also called sperm or semen) is not recommended as these could transmit HIV.
 In a long-term, stable, monogamous relationship, you and your partner can get fully tested before initiating sexual activities such as oral sex or full intercourse; this however does not guarantee you will not get a STI… It is everyone’s personal responsibility whether gay or straight to protect themselves in a sexual relationship.
 Prevention is the best way to remain healthy.

 I hope this has helped answer some of your questions.
 Please don’t hesitate to contact us again if you have more questions,